ConceptaNjolima/MyTNTResources/README.md

 * *Add quick cheat sheets - Git... others?*
 * *Order lessons*
 * *What's the voice?
 Narrating to the instructors?*
+* *Public repo so TNTs can edit, contrbiute without associating GitHub ID with MSFT?*

 ## How to use these materials
 * **Instructors** - this course is the day by day lesson plan.